 Many authors start their web pages with biographical information, but frankly, I've led a very boring life.
 (That's not a complaint.
 "May you live in interesting times." really is a curse, and "May you lead an interesting life." is even worse.)
 When I go to my favorite authors' web sites the thing I'm really looking for is; What's Coming Out Next!

-If you want to follow the sporadic progress of all these revisions, you can check out the On my Radar—Work postings on my new facebook fan page.
-I’ve put off getting on facebook forever—and now I’m really enjoying it and can’t imagine why I resisted for so long.
+If you want to follow my progress on these books, you can check out the On my Radar—Work postings on my new facebook fan page.
+I’ve put off getting on Facebook forever—and now I’m really enjoying it and can’t imagine why I resisted for so long.
 Amazing how often it works out like that.